ipums/ipums.github.io/_drafts/Unicorn-part-1.md

 End Sub
 ```

 This approach works fine with menu definitions of modest length.
 Given that our complete menu definition is over a hundred lines with comments, we chose to read the definition from a text file.
 This alternative approach provides several benefits; for example, we no longer need to escape double quotes in menu actions.

-The most significant benefit is that we can now change the menu outside of Excel's VBA editor while working on the project's new Python code.
+Another significant benefit is that we can now change the menu outside of Excel's VBA editor while working on the project's new Python code.
+Because the menu data is now contained in a defined, formatted text field instead of embedded in VBA code, it's also much (much!) easier to visually parse.

+Finally, and perhaps most importanly, buy using the "caption \| action" syntax for defining menu items, we've architected a model in which the action of the menu item is abstracted from the code that's executed, **_including whether that action ends up calling VBA or Python code_**.
+This is a critical piece building an infrastructure that allows for one-macro-at-a-time Python replacement of VBA.
+There is no need to re-engineer a massive VBA codebase all at once in Python.
+In other words, that technical debt hole we talked about being dug into at the start of the article?
+We just built the ladder.
+Stay tuned for future posts, where we will talk about climbing out.